 Each member of the Audit Committee is financially literate, i.e., has the ability to read and understand financial statements.
 Collectively, the Audit Committee has the education and experience to fulfill the responsibilities outlined in the Audit Committee has the education and experience to fulfill the responsibilities outlined in the Audit Committee Terms of Reference.
-The education and past experience of each Audit Committee member that is relevant to the performance of his or her responsibilities as an Audit Committee member can be found in the Fund Management Information Circular for its 2008 annual general meeting.
+The education and past experience of each Audit Committee member that is relevant to the performance of his or her responsibilities as an Audit Committee member can be found in the Fund Management Information Circular Dated March 27, 2009.